Bolesław III Wrymouth

 Bolesław devoted the second half of his rule to the conquest of Pomerania.
 In 1113 he conquered the northern cities along Noteć, which strengthened the border with the Pomeranians.
 In subsequent years, he took further steps toward the conquest of Pomerania.
 The resolution of the conflict with the Holy Roman Empire allowed Bolesław to subordinate Western Pomerania and incorporate Gdańsk Pomerania.
 The expeditions, carried out in three stages, ended in the 1120s with military and political successes.
 Integration of the newly annexed lands enabled Bolesław to build churches and begin the process of converting Pomerania.
 Bishop Otto of Bamberg confirmed the Christianization of Pomerania from 1123 onward.

 In the 1130s Bolesław participated in the dynastic dispute in Hungary.
 After an unexpected defeat, he was forced to make an agreement with Germany.
 The Congress of Merseburg of 1135 addressed the issues of Pomerania, Silesian (probably also Polish) sovereignty and the supremacy of the Archbishopric of Magdeburg over the Polish Church.

 Bolesław was married twice.
 His first marriage, to the Kievan princess Zbyslava, gave him an excuse to intervene militarily in the internal affairs of Rus'.
-After her death, Bolesław married a German noblewoman, Salomea of Berg, which in some way was the cause of changes in Polish foreign policy: in the second half of his rule, the Prince sought to restore diplomatic relations with his western neighbor.
+After her death, Bolesław married a German noblewoman, Salomea of Berg, which in some way was the cause of changes in Polish foreign policy: in the second half of his rule, the duke sought to restore diplomatic relations with his western neighbor.
 His last, and perhaps most momentous act, was his will and testament known as "The Succession Statute" in which he divided the country among his sons, leading to almost 200 years of feudal fragmentation of the Polish Kingdom.

 Bolesław III Wrymouth has been recognized by historiography as a symbol of Polish political aspirations until well into the 19th century.
 He also upheld the independence of the Polish archbishopric of Gniezno, despite a temporary failure in the 1130s.
 Although he achieved undoubted successes, he committed serious political errors, most notably against Zbigniew of Poland, his half-brother.
 The crime against Zbigniew and his penance for it show Bolesław's great ambition as well as his ability to find political compromise.